See customer feedback from over 100 review sites in one placeRequest a demo

 “She caught me on a bad day.
 I had two reviews taken off so I looked at the guidelines and thought ‘I will do exactly that,’ so I posted another comment with exactly the same language she used.”

 No, Julie, it wasn’t an April Fool’s Day joke.
 In fact, Kirsty said that she felt humiliated by the way the business owner had mocked her grammar and spelling.

 “I couldn’t believe it,” she said.
 “I was shocked.
 If I were dyslexic it would have been really upsetting.
 You should be able to write a review without being slated on the Internet… but they obviously can’t take the criticism.”

 Don’t Insult the Guests

 According to reports, the manager of the Georgian House Hotel in Glasgow has been fired (and rightly so, we think) after reacting sharply to negative reviews of the property on TripAdvisor.

-The unnamed ex-manager has repeatedly slammed guests when responding to criticisms they had posted on the popular review site.
+The unnamed ex-manager repeatedly slammed guests when responding to their criticisms on the popular review site.

 Other guests who did not particularly enjoy their stay at the Georgian House Hotel also received similarly vicious management responses.

 To Lynnieha, a guest who said she won’t be returning, the ex-manager said: “What do you expect for so little cash.”
 To another customer who complained about the “nasty breakfast,” the response was: “If you want a good breakfast go to the Hilton and pay £100.00 a night.
 You pay little you get little.”